lanamartinphd/command-line-teaching/README.md

 We are working to improve the catalogue.
-New resourse  or paper can be added by Issues iterface using this link: [https://github.com/smangul1/command-line-teaching/issues](https://github.com/smangul1/command-line-teaching/issues)
+New resourse  or paper can be added by Issues iterface using this link (use "New Issue button"): [https://github.com/smangul1/command-line-teaching/issues](https://github.com/smangul1/command-line-teaching/issues)

 (C) Prepared by Serghei Mangul 2017